beat-machine/gifsync/README.md

 ### Usage

 For more info on tweaking the result, use the `--help`/`-h` flag.
-Basic usage is illustrated below (omit `pipenv run` if you've activated the virutal environment with `pipenv shell`).
+Basic usage is illustrated below.

 ```
-pipenv run python -m gifsync \
+poetry run python -m gifsync \
     -a in_audio.mp3 \
     -g in_gif.gif \
     -o out_video.mp4